Navigating the Decision Points

 Guiding question: What information is worth keeping, and how does it fit?

-Implication for research practice: Researchers must determine not only whether information is useful, but how it contributes to their developing argument and disciplinary context.
+Implication for research practice: Researchers must decide not only whether an output relates to the topic, but whether it contributes meaningfully to the research question, argument, and disciplinary context.

 Guidance for practice: